nguyenphuminh/JeChain/README.md

 * Integrate EVM into the chain?
 * Use a proper database (preferably LevelDB).
 * Refactor codes, or rewrite in another language entirely, preferably Rust.
-* Port websocket to another p2p protocols.
+* Port websocket to other p2p protocols.
-* Update missing documentations.
+* Update missing documentation.

 Full todo list can be seen here: https://github.com/nguyenphuminh/JeChain/projects/2